Archdiocese of New York: 2000 to present

+On May 8, 2020, Cuomo extended the 2019 New York Child Victim Act's statute of limitations deadline to file sex abuse lawsuits to January 14, 2021.
+On July 27, 2020, a priest who served in Orange County was named in a new sex abuse lawsuit.
+Eight men alleged that the George Boxelaar, who died in 1990, sexually abused them when they were children during the 1970s and 1980s.
+They added their claims to three other alleged victims of Boxelaar.
+In addition to these new lawsuits, a Scarsdale Catholic school teacher identified as Edwin Gaylor also confessed to committing acts of sex abuse.

 In January 2024, Dolan announced that the archdiocese would move its offices from the Terence Cardinal Cooke Catholic Building in Manhattan to another location close to St. Patrick's Cathedral.

-As of April 2024, Dolan is the current archbishop of New York.
+In February 2025, Dolan submitted his resignation to Pope Francis, as is required for all bishops on their 75th birthday.
+Francis died before accepting his resignation.
+Newly elected Pope Leo XIV accepted Dolan's resignation on December 18, 2025, and appointed Ronald Aldon Hicks as his successor.

 Archdiocesan demographics

 As of 2023, the Catholic population of the archdiocese was 2,642,740.
 These Catholics were served by 320 archdiocesan priests, 195 priests of religious orders, and 140 international priests.
 The archdiocese had 228 permanent deacons and 443 men and women religious.
 In comparison, in 1929 the Catholic population of the archdiocese was 1,273,291, with 1,314 clergy and 444 churches.
 Over 170,348 children were enrolled in Catholic educational and welfare institutions.

 As of 2023, the archdiocese had 60 men enrolled in its priestly formation program.